KristianColville1/sudoku-master/README.md

 I sourced a function from [Mozilla.org](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to generate some of my random numbers to help with the game logic.

+I sourced a function from [StackOverFlow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) called the Fisher Yates Shuffle.
+I needed a way of shuffling numbers quickly to help generate the game boards.

 [Back to the top](#table-of-contents)
 ## Acknowledgements
 [Back to the top](#table-of-contents)